-Xiaomi was founded in 2010 by serial entrepreneur Lei Jun, who believes that high-quality
+Xiaomi was founded in 2010 by serial entrepreneur Lei Jun based on the vision “innovation for everyone”.

 Lei Jun was part of the founding team of Kingsoft in 1992 and became CEO in 1998.
 A year later, he founded the IT information service and download website Joyo.com.
 After Kingsoft successfully completed their IPO, Lei Jun stepped down from his position and became Vice Chairman at Kingsoft.
 In the early 2000’s, he invested in many successful start-up companies like YY, UC and Vancl as an angel investor, and on April 6, 2010, he founded Xiaomi.
 In July 2011, he returned to Kingsoft as Chairman of the Board.
 Lei Jun is currently the Chairman and CEO of Xiaomi.

 Lin Bin graduated from Sun Yat-sen University in 1990, where he obtained an Electronic Engineering degree.
 He received his Master’s Degree in Computer Science at Drexel University in 1992.
 Soon after, he joined Microsoft, where he worked as Lead Project Engineer, Senior Development Manager of MSRA, and Engineering Director of MSRA.
 Lin Bin also contributed to the R&D of Microsoft products, including Windows Vista and IE 8.
 In 2006, he joined Google as the Vice President of the Google China Institute of Engineering and the Engineering Director of Google Global.
 He was in charge of building and managing Google China’s Mobile Search and the Android App Localization teams.